iamabhishekthakur/auto_pagination/README.md

 # auto_pagination

-A Flutter package that provides an auto pagination widget to help users create a view that loads new data as the user scrolls down to the end of the page.
+A Flutter package that provides an auto pagination widget to help users create a view that creates pagination view automatically when there is no room left for widget.

 ## Installation